Cash ISAs have become flexible

 Taking this to its extreme, there's a nifty trick you could use to keep your money tax-free forever in an ISA while getting a higher interest rate for most of the year.

-Let's say you have £50,000 in ISAs, but others accounts pay higher interest that you want to take advantage of, and you don't want to lose your ability to keep £50,000 tax-free year-after-year as you can in a cash ISA (see Why the cash ISA isn't dead).
-This point is far more relevant now that the Personal Savings Allowance means you can earn up to £1,000 in interest in non-ISA savings accounts each financial year tax-free.
+Let's say you have £50,000 in flexible ISAs, but others accounts pay higher interest that you want to take advantage of, and you don't want to lose your ability to keep £50,000 tax-free year after year as you can in a cash ISA (see Is the cash ISA worth it?).
+This point is far more relevant now that the personal savings allowance means you can earn up to £1,000 in interest in non-ISA savings accounts each financial year tax-free.

 - Put it in (several) high interest accounts (see our Top Savings guide for the best deals).